lumi-ai-factory/data_management/content/3-1_fair_data_for_industry.md

 - Common schemas, naming conventions
 - Shared vocabularies, taxonomies and ontologies

-✅**Practical examples**
+>[!tip]✅**Practical examples**
+>

-To make industrial and HPC datasets interoperable in practice, organizations can:
+>To make industrial and HPC datasets interoperable in practice, organizations can:
+>

-- Use well‑established technical formats (such as HDF5, NetCDF, or Parquet) so simulation results or sensor data can be used by different tools without conversion.
+>- Use well‑established technical formats (such as HDF5, NetCDF, or Parquet) so simulation results or sensor data can be used by different tools without conversion.
-- Adopt shared schemas and naming conventions across teams, preventing mismatches in how variables, units, or attributes are described.
+>- Adopt shared schemas and naming conventions across teams, preventing mismatches in how variables, units, or attributes are described.
-- Apply consistent vocabularies, taxonomies, or ontologies so terms like “temperature,” “defect type,” or “control signal” mean the same thing across systems and partners.
+>- Apply consistent vocabularies, taxonomies, or ontologies so terms like “temperature,” “defect type,” or “control signal” mean the same thing across systems and partners.
-- Ensure data can move between tools from different vendors without losing meaning or structure, avoiding proprietary lock‑in and reducing integration friction.
+>- Ensure data can move between tools from different vendors without losing meaning or structure, avoiding proprietary lock‑in and reducing integration friction.
-- Design HPC and AI workflows around common data structures, enabling automated chaining of simulation outputs, preprocessing steps, and training runs.
+>- Design HPC and AI workflows around common data structures, enabling automated chaining of simulation outputs, preprocessing steps, and training runs.

 ### Reusable